8.7.20

 I enjoyed the painting process and learned from the new challenges this painting presented.
 I look forward to setting up other still-life objects.

-Wish everyone an insightful outcome with 2020's self-isolating era and may you find your creative healing that brings joy and peace.
+Wish everyone an insightful outcome with 2020's self-isolating era, and may you find your creative healing that brings joy and peace.

 Art Inspired Healing, Minaz